jqshuv/short/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within the project, please send an e-mail to [me@jqshuv.com](mailto:me@jqshuv.com) with a corresponding subject line.
-We will address the issue as soon as possible.
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within the project, please report a vulnerability [here](https://github.com/jqshuv/short/security) or send an e-mail to [me@jqshuv.com](mailto:me@jqshuv.com) with a corresponding subject line.
+We will address the issue as soon as possible and all security vulnerabilities will be promptly addressed.